 Once you have some arrive and drive experience under your belt, if you are looking to take your karting to the next level then the next step is to compete in a club championship.
 At this stage it is important to do some homework, as you will need to make some decisions including what class that you want to compete in, which club is right for you etc.

 The best thing to do is to visit a couple of kart clubs local to you when they are holding a club level race meeting.
+You can find your local kart club using the club finder on the Motorsport UK website.
 From here you can obtain a good understanding of how the events are run, what the participation level is like for your class of choice and get a general feel for the running order of the day.
 It is also worth speaking with some of the competitors to obtain their thoughts on the club, as they will be able to provide a valuable insight.
+You will also find the club officials very helpful as well.

 A licence test will consist of two parts, a multiple-choice theory paper and a practical assessment on track.
 Most schools will be able to provide a kart for you to use in your practical assessment, so don’t worry if you haven’t yet bought a kart of your own.

-Following a successful assessment, you can then send your application off to Motorsport UK for processing and begin the journey of sourcing the kart, driver safety equipment and other supplies that you will need for your first race meeting.
+Following a successful assessment, you can then race that same week using your application form in lieu of the licence, or send your application off to Motorsport UK for processing and begin your racing journey.
+By now you will have sourced personal protective equipment like a kart suit, helmet, boots, gloves, and other supplies that you will need for your first race meeting.

 It is worth bearing in mind that there may well be opportunities to still race on an arrive and drive basis by having a team run a kart for you at an event.
 They will provide the kart and everything you need as well as coaching and other support throughout the day.
 This is an easier experience than trying to do everything yourself, though it does mean you will need to have a higher budget available.

-A good starting point for younger drivers is to is to join a series like DRS (Daniel Ricciardo Series) which keeps equipment tightly controlled, this also helps to keep the costs down.
+A good starting point is to is to join a series like Tyro Karting or Tillotson T4 which keeps equipment tightly controlled, this also helps to keep the costs down.

-For the first 6 events since obtaining your Kart licence, you will be racing with Novice number plates.
+For the first 6 events (five if you did the ARKS test) since obtaining your Kart licence, you will be racing with Novice number plates.
 This means that you will be starting from the back in each of your heat races and will require a signature on your licence from one of the stewards after each event to state that you have competed in a safe and controlled manner on track.

 National Championship